 Investing in individual stocks represents part ownership of the company.
 The extent of ownership depends upon the number of shares held to total shares of the company.
 A company can raise money on stock exchanges by listing its shares.
-An investor can trade shares of a company through his demat account.
+An investor can trade shares of a company through his Demat account.

 Equity ETFs are exchange-traded funds that invest in stocks, fixed income securities, commodities, and other securities.
 The individual securities held by the fund are called the fund’s holdings.
 ETFs are traded just like ordinary shares/stocks through exchanges.
 An investor can purchase and sell ETFs just like stocks through its brokers.

-Benefits of ETFs vs Stocks
+Benefits of ETFs and Stocks

 Stock market investments provide numerous benefits to investors.
 Investing in stocks provides income to the investors in the form of dividends.
 Apart from dividends, companies also buy back their shares generally at a price higher than the prevailing market price.
 Generally, long-term investment in stocks provides capital appreciation to the investors leading to wealth creation.